PyMVPA/PyMVPA/doc/index.rst

 News
 ====

-PyMVPA 0.4.4 is out [2 Feb 2010]
+PyMVPA 0.4.5 is out [27 Sep 2010]
-  This release brings a set of bug fixes, few new features.
+  This release brings a set of bug fixes.
 See the :ref:`changelog <chap_changelog>` for details.

 .. raw:: html